k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

 Init containers may not have Lifecycle actions, Readiness probes, Liveness probes, or Startup probes.
-The resourceRequirements of an init container are taken into account during scheduling by finding the highest request/limit for each resource type, and then using the max of of that value or the sum of the normal containers.
+The resourceRequirements of an init container are taken into account during scheduling by finding the highest request/limit for each resource type, and then using the max of that value or the sum of the normal containers.
 Limits are applied to init containers in a similar fashion.
 Init containers cannot currently be added or removed.
 Cannot be updated.